 books and articles not available electronically.
 But it can be a good,

 quick starting point.

 If you would like to use SafeAssign, you have a couple of options.
 You can set up a LexisNexis course page for your course (or use an existing one) and have students upload papers themselves.
 You can set it so that all uploaded papers are automatically checked.
 For assistance with this, contact our LexisNexis representative, Liz Zona.

-The library staff may also be able to do a manual check of a paper if you wish, although this takes more time.
+Or, the library staff can run a SafeAssign check for you if you send us an electronic copy of the paper.
+We may also be able to do a manual check of a paper if you wish, although this takes more time.

 If you would like plagiarism checking assistance from the library staff, contact Jenny Zook, the Law Library's Instructional Services Librarian, for a consultation.
 Please briefly explain why you would like to have the paper checked for plagiarism.
 It is helpful if you can identify specific passages or footnotes that look suspicious.